 Dotted with many historical temples and shrines, the Kyoto area is a very popular travel destination.
-It is also known for many areas where you can see fall foliage.
-During this time, temples and shrines hold various seasonal events, creating a spectacular sight.
+It is also known for having many areas to enjoy fall foliage.
+During this time, temples and shrines hold seasonal events, creating a spectacular sight.

 Click each link to jump to information about that spot.